GeekInterview.com

 Or

-< getServletInfo() > --> Inside JSP
+<%=getServletInfo()%> --> Inside JSP

 Vamsi

-ServeltContext context getServletContext();
+ServeltContext context= getServletContext();

-Servlet s context.getServlet();
+Servlet s= context.getServlet();

 s.getServletInfo(); -----------> we can use this in the method

-Is this answer useful?
-Yes | No
+Was this answer useful?
+Yes

-Some applets and applications for example the Java Web Server Administration Tool display information about a servlet.
-This information can include a short description of the purpose of the servlet its author and perhaps its version number.
-So the Servlet API provides a method to return this information getServletInfo.
-By default this method returns null.
-While servlet writers are not required to override this method it is strongly recommended.
+Some applets and applications, for example, the Java Web Server Administration Tool, display information about a servlet.
+This information can include a short description of the purpose of the servlet, its author, and perhaps its version number.
+So the Servlet API provides a method to return this information, getServletInfo.
+By default, this method returns null.
+While servlet writers are not required to override this method, it is strongly recommended.

 e.g. : -